mobxjs/mobx/docs/core/reactive-views.md

 Frameworks like React are way smarter in manipulating the DOM.
 Can we add those to the mix...?

-(N.B. both `.observe` returns a function that, if invoked, cancels the effect from being called in the future).
+(N.B. both `.observe` and `autorun` return a function that, if invoked, will stop executing the observer function in the future).